SiMa: Effective and Efficient Matching Across Data Silos Using Graph Neural Networks: Training GNNs for Matching Silos

 \para{Two-fold GNN model training} After constructing the set of negative edges, we initiate the training process with the goal of optimizing the following \emph{cross-entropy} loss function:

 where $\sigma(\cdot)$ is the sigmoid function and $1 \leq i \leq n$, with $n$ representing the number of relatedness graphs (constructed from the original data silos) included in training data.
 The similarity scores are computed by feeding pairs of node representations to a \emph{Multi-layer Perceptron} (MLP), whose parameters are also learned during the training process in order to give correct predictions.
-Intuitively, with this model training we want to compute representations of the nodes residing in each relatedness graph (through the training of the GNN), so as to build a similarity function (through the training of the MLP) that based on these, correctly distinguishes semantically related from unrelated nodes-columns.
+Intuitively, with this model training we want to compute representations, so as to build a similarity function (through the training of the MLP), which based on them, correctly distinguishes semantically related from unrelated nodes-columns.

 To summarize, \method{} uses a two-fold model, which consists of:

 \begin{itemize} \item A GraphSAGE neural network that applies message passing and aggregation (Equation 1) in order to embed the nodes-columns of the relatedness graph into a vector space of given dimensions. \item A MLP, with one hidden layer, which receives in its input a pair of node representations and based on them it calculates a similarity score in order to predict whether there should be a link or not between them, i.e., whether the corresponding columns are related. \end{itemize}